I may earn a commission from links in this post. Thank you!

-Slightly bigger than a traditional compact, this is a viable option for lightweight travel, while still being big enough to be useful.
+Slightly bigger than traditional compacts, this is a portable option for lightweight travel, while still being big enough to be useful.
 The image itself is 3.5″ across (4″ diameter and under 1″ thick with the case), and weighs less than 3 ounces.

-One side has a plain flat mirror, the other is a 10x zoom.
+One side has a 10x magnifying makeup mirror, the other is a plain flat mirror.
 Made by an American company to high standards, there is no distortion from the glass.

 The case opens flat to 180 degrees, with a stiff hinge allowing positioning at any angle.
-It is sturdy and will survive being bounced around in a purse.
+In addition it is sturdy and will survive being bounced around in a purse.
 The clasp holds it tightly closed, although does require a bit of a knack and pressure to open.